There are several types of Moose Calls on the market today. Which style is the right one for you?

 In order to learn how to call moose it is important to master several several aspects of moose calling.

 I've since learned there are several ways to magnify the sound of your voice.
-First is to use a traditional call, these calls are described in more detail on their own page.
+First is to use a traditional horn, these calls are described in more detail on their own page.

 If you are looking for information about games calls other than calls for moose, you may also be interested in our article about game calls.